Filter Options

 Is 6 days enough time for a trip in Uganda?

 “A 6-day Uganda safari gives you time to enjoy several of the country’s key highlights.
-You can easily slot gorilla trekking and chimp trekking into a 6-day itinerary, and it also allows you to visit at least one savannah reserve and see some of the Big Five (lion, leopard, elephant, buffalo and rhino).
-That said, 6 days is not enough to cram in all of Uganda’s highlights, and we would recommend avoiding an itinerary that tries to do too much in that time, or things will become very rushed.”
+You can easily slot gorilla trekking and chimp trekking into a 6-day itinerary, and it also allows you time to visit at least one savannah reserve and see some of the Big Five (lion, leopard, elephant, buffalo and rhino).
+That said, 6 days is not enough to see all of Uganda’s highlights, and we would recommend avoiding an itinerary that tries to do too much in that time, or things will become very rushed.”

 1